WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/student-data-commons.md

 ## Introduction

-As part of our ongoing efforts to evaluate and implement innovative data management strategies, we are offering an internship opportunity to work on a proof-of-concept project for a data commons.
-We are seeking a motivated and detail-oriented intern to join our team and contribute to the development of a proof-of-concept data infrastructure.
+As part of our ongoing efforts to evaluate and implement innovative data management strategies, we are offering an internship opportunity to work on a pre-production project for a data commons called REDMANE.
+We are seeking a motivated and detail-oriented intern to join our team and contribute to the development of a pre-production data infrastructure.

+## Multiple sub-projects within this project

+This project is made up of the following sub-projects that an intern can apply for:
+- Create synthetic multi-omics data to match synthetic clinical and other metadata
+- Extend functionality of the Data Registry application
+- Ingestion of data and metadata into the Data Registry
+- Setup standardisation in authentication and security for multiple Data Portals
+- Setup cBioPortal as a Data Portal
+- Setup generic secure Shiny/R App as a Data Portal
+- Setup Omero as a Data Portal
+- Setup Storage Calculator as a Data Portal

 ## Duties while on placement

-As a Research Software Engineer Intern, you will play a crucial role in supporting the design and implementation of a proof-of-concept data lakehouse / data commons.
+As a Research Software Engineer Intern, you will play a crucial role in supporting the design and implementation of a pre-production Research Data Management ecosystem called REDMANE.
 This internship will provide you with valuable hands-on experience in trialling, analysing, and improving different platforms.
 You will assist in building a scalable data management infrastructure and gain exposure to various aspects of data integration, modeling, and governance.

 The Research Software Engineer Intern role will:

-- Assist in testing and implementing data models for the proof-of-concept data commons.
+- Assist in testing and implementing data models for REDMANE.
 - Work with the team to implement conceptual and logical data models that align with project objectives.
-- Support the implementation of data ingestion pipelines for the proof-of-concept.
+- Support the implementation of data ingestion pipelines.
 - Contribute to the development of data governance practices and policies for the proof-of-concept project.
-- Collaborate with the team to plan and build the data management infrastructure for the proof-of-concept data lakehouse / data commons.
+- Collaborate with the team to plan and build the data management infrastructure.
 - Assist in documenting the data architecture, design decisions, and implementation processes.
 Contribute to creating technical documentation and user guides for future reference.
 - Stay updated on emerging data management technologies and industry trends.
-- Explore and experiment with new tools, frameworks, and platforms that can enhance the data lakehouse / data commons implementation.
+- Explore and experiment with new tools, frameworks, and platforms that can enhance the implementation.